TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Php.rst

 the `PHP function sprintf <https://www.php.net/manual/en/function.sprintf.php>`__.

 This behaviour is the same like in a
-:ref:`Fluid translate ViewHelper with arguments <extension-localization-fluid-arguments>`.
+:ref:`Fluid translate ViewHelper with arguments <extension-localization-fluid>`.